 More importantly, however, debate has taught me to strategically choose my battles.
 When I prepare my arguments, I know that I can’t use all of them in the end of a round.
 I have to focus.
 I’ve learned to maximize my strengths and not try to conquer everything.
 Moreover, I’ve learned to be responsible with my choices.
 A wrong argument can mean losing if we can’t defend well.
 Not only do I now know how to zoom in from a bigger picture, but I also know how to pick the right place to zoom in to so I can achieve my goal.

 Debate has turned me into an responsible optimizing, scrutinizing and strategizing orator.

-Check out my step-by-step video course HERE!
+Check out THIS FREE TRIAL OF my step-by-step video course HERE!

 PAGES OF WORKBOOK + SAMPLE RESPONSES

 Tons of awesome sample responses and the most effective brainstorming activities I've ever used to get you inspired.

 I was part of making silent history at our school this past year.
 As a part of the Community Outreach Committee of Leadership Class, I contacted the local Food Bank and together with the help of the student body, donated over 600 pounds of canned food for Thanksgiving.
 Noticing a bulk of unused VHS tapes in our school’s basement, I did some research and discovered that discarding these are harmful for the environment.
 I found an organization that employs people with disabilities to recycle these tapes, and soon our school shipped over 400 VHS tapes to their warehouse in Missouri.
 We received overwhelming gratification from them as no other school, even in their own community, had done something like that.
 Watching a small grassroots initiative in our community benefit people I was unlikely to ever meet made me feel connected to the world at large and showed me the power of putting actions to your words.